software-students-fall2022/specification-exercise-team-4/README.md

 As a student, I want to map out the entire prerequisite tree for courses or programs of study.

 As a student, I want to plan which courses I will take in which semesters to ensure all requirements and prerequisites are met.

+As a student, I want to see the comments from those who take the courses and professors' requirements.

+As a student, I want to check which course is less stressful, so I can balance the stress in my study process.

 As an academic advisor, I want an informative degree progress report so that students most students can be guided without my help.